usmangt/learning-grafana/chapter-01/installation/readme.md

 ## Checking log file

-1. On Linux O.S. the default location of grafana log file is under the `(/var/log/grafana)` directory.
+1. On Linux O.S. the default location of the Grafana log file is under the `(/var/log/grafana)` directory.

    ```bash
    cd /var/log/grafana